lingxuan925/iF---login-and-join-the-fun/README.md

 # iF — login and join the fun

-Welcome to our open source Android app! "iF" is a convenient event management app, although is still a prototype, it's main functionality is implemented.
+Welcome to our open source Android app! "iF" is a convenient event management app, although it is still a prototype, it's main functionality is implemented.

-"iF" helps event creator manage their events as well as check event participants information online.
-For the participants, they can search nearby events, search events in a particular area or search by both category and area (You can be both event creator and participant).
-All participants can only login through their Google account so far, when loign completed, users can change their nick name, gender, avatar and more public and private info.
+"iF" helps event creator manage their events as well as check event participant's information online.
+For users, they can search nearby events, search events in a particular area or search by both category and area (You can be both event creator and participant).
+Users can only login through their Google account so far.
+When logged in, users can change their nickname, gender, avatar and public and private info.

-For convenience, we used some open source libraries, they look like this in graddle:
+For convenience, we used some open source libraries:
 ```
 implementation 'de.hdodenhof:circleimageview:2.2.0'
 implementation 'com.github.yalantis:ucrop:2.2.2'